Brasília hip-hop: Current generation

-There were awards for the Distrito Federal (DF) Hip Hop projects released between July 2009 and October 2010.
+There were awards for the Distrito Federal (DF) hip-hop projects released between July 2009 and October 2010.

 In 2017, the hip-hop scene in Brasília has expanded quite a bit.
-New rappers such as: Alves, Froid, Naui, Jean Tassy, among others have gained nacional attention and some notoriety.
-Plus Hip-Hop producers from the local scene have emerged.
-New producers such as: Disstinto and older producers such as Emtee have been responsible for making instrumentals and producing tracks for local artists and rappers.
+New rappers such as: Alves, Froid, Jean Tassy, Murica, among others have gained nacional attention and some notoriety.

+Furthermore, Hip-Hop producers from the local scene have emerged.
+Beatmakers such as: Disstinto and Emtee Beats have been responsible for making instrumentals and producing tracks for local artists and rappers.

-New rappers and groups such as: Froid, TheGust MCs, Yuri Pleno, and ZKAR have shown some great potential in their songs.
+MCs and groups such as: Froid, TheGust MCs, Yuri Pleno, and ZKAR have shown some great potential in their songs.

 MC battle championships

 Currently, there are more than twenty MC battles taking place in Brasília, which function as tournaments where the participants are judged by the public (and, sometimes, also by judges) who evaluate their ability in constructing freestyle rhymes and verses.
 It is uncertain to specify when exactly Brasília's MC battles first initiated, but the growth in their popularity is quite noticeable.
 In 2010, there were three regular MC battles, such as the Calango Pensante event, which took place monthly at the Conic mall.
 Nowadays, there are more than twenty battles and the majority occur on a weekly basis.
 There are smaller battles, which attract other little communities and there are big, well-established battles that usually attract a larger audience, such as the Batalha do Museu.
 There is a battle specifically aimed towards women, the Batalha das Gurias (BDG).
 Finally, there is the Batalha do Neurônio, which is a battle where MCs must demonstrate their knowledge by freestyling about specific themes and topics.